Pattern Makers

 Saint Edmund, also known as Edmund the Martyr, was king of East Anglia from about 855 until his death in 869.
 An account in the Anglo-Saxon Chronicle tells of his death at the hands of the Vikings and the ‘Great Heathen Army’.
 In the early tenth century his body was moved to Beodricesworth - now the market town of Bury St Edmunds.

-Pictured above, in the top of the arch on one of the chapel side-walls is the scene from Saint Edmund’s martyrdom - he stands by a tree in the centre as arrows are fired at him from all sides.
+Pictured below, in the top of the arch on one of the chapel side-walls is the scene from Saint Edmund’s martyrdom - he stands by a tree in the centre as arrows are fired at him from all sides.
 Below this scene is a large panel of stripes - rusty red on a pale ground.
 The stripes have a feathered edge, bringing a lively dynamic quality to the pattern.

-Pictured above, and facing the stripes, the other side wall of the chapel is painted with a startlingly modern pattern made up of repeated rings and circles of different sizes, arranged in a half-drop design.
+Below here, and facing the stripes, the other side wall of the chapel is painted with a startlingly modern pattern made up of repeated rings and circles of different sizes, arranged in a half-drop design.
 The circles are bordered on all four sides with wide bars of red.
 It is a wonderfully playful and confident piece of pattern-making, and feels at once ancient and very contemporary.

 The paintings were made to mimic textile wall hangings - their decorative nature, large scale and confident execution suggest to me that they were the work of an experienced pattern-maker.